Cuis-Smalltalk/Cuis-Smalltalk-Dev/Documentation/Technical/FFI/CuisFFIPrimer.md

 If the return type is a general instance of ExternalStructure, an instance of that class will be answered, whose data will be a ByteArray.

-#### Garbage Collection and Object Lifetime
+#### Garbage Collection, Object Lifetime, and Pinning
+The OpenSmalltalk VM's Spur garbage collection scheme is the classical pairing of a generation scavenger for young objects with a mark-sweep collector for old objects.
+Most young objects are created in "eden", one of three small spaces, eden, past survivor space, and future survivor space, used to collect efficiently newly created objects.
+Large objects (64k words or larger) are created in old space.
+Objects living in new space are moved to old space when new space fills up with objects that survive; objects survive a scavenge when they are referenced from old objects.
+Objects living in new space are moved often, i.e. once every scavenge.
+Much less frequently old space is collected using the conventional recursive marking algorithm, and then compacted using a three finger algorithm that moves ordinary objects around "pinned" objects, leaving "pinned" objects where they are.

-Given the Cuis garbage collector moves objects, and the FFI supports callbacks, during which the garbage collector may run, it is unsafe to pass reference parameters that live on the Cuis heap, unless the actual parameter has been pinned, or the function being called does not call-back.
-If and when the threaded FFI is available it will never be safe to pass objects that live on the Cuis heap unless they have been pinned, because Smalltalk execution can overlap with FFI callouts.
-It is always safe to pass data stored on the external C heap (general instances of ExternalData, things pointed to by general isnatnces of ExternalAddress), provided this data is live.
+Given the Cuis VM's garbage collector moves objects, and the FFI supports callbacks, during which the garbage collector may run, and hence move objects, it is unsafe to pass reference parameters that live on the Cuis heap, unless the actual parameter has been pinned, or the function being called does not call-back.
+If and when the threaded FFI is available it will never be safe to pass objects that live on the Cuis heap unless they have been pinned, because Smalltalk execution can overlap with FFI callouts, and therefore objects may be moved during a callout.
+It is always safe to pass data stored on the external C heap (general instances of ExternalData, things pointed to by general instances of ExternalAddress), provided this data is live.

 The garbage collector will reclaim any and all unreferenced instances, including instances of ExternalAddress, et al, which will be finalized and hence the data they refer to will be freed back to the C heap.
 Therefore you ***must*** store objects somewhere (e.g. in instance variables of some object that is alive for as long as a library is used) whose data have been passed as actual parameters through interface methods.
 The garbage collector has no information on the lifetime of C data.
 It is your responsibility to keep objects used in the FFI safe from the garbage collector.
 You have been warned.

+Objects may be "pinned" by sending them the "pin" message (which answers whether the object was already pinned, not the object itself).
+If an object is in old space, this merely marks the object as pinned which has the effect of leaving the object where it is until it is collected (pinning an object does *not* prevent it from being garbage collected).
+Objects in new space which are pinned are first moved to old space.
+This is not a cheap operation, the cost being proportional to object size.
+Therefore it is a good idea to try and reuse pinned objects over the course of several FFI calls.
 ### Defining Structure types
 Structure types are C's objects and it is important to be able to access fields within them, not just deal with them as blobs of data.
 The Cuis FFI provides the ExternalStructure hierarchy to do so.
 To define a structure type you create a subclass of ExternalStructure and fill in a class side method to define the fields and the field types of the structure.
 Structure fields can be other structures, but care must be taken when redefining a structure tyep used in another structure.
 Currently the containing structure is not automatically resized when a structure it contains is redefined.